Follicular Lymphoma: Symptoms, Diagnosis, and Treatment

 small nodules, known as follicles, which accumulate in various lymph nodes and

-tends to progress slowly over many years.
+tend to progress slowly over many years.

 Editor's picks